Azure/appservice-actions/README.md

 ```
 ## Container CI
-[GitHub Actions for K8s](https://github.com/Azure/k8s-actions) contains Actions to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
+[Kubernetes Actions for GitHub](https://github.com/Azure/k8s-actions) contains Actions to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of actions in the workflow can perform tasks such as building, tagging and pushing containers.

 # Contributing